Thanks to PurseMonger and her amazing Beta reader skills!

-He hid a smirk when the man's eyes widened and gaped as the rest of the guards gasped and began to murmur.
+He hid a smile when the man's eyes widened and he gaped as the rest of the guards gasped and began to murmur.

-Those who had not visited the Southern Water Tribe lately stared in awe as the thick frozen wall was split in half by the waterbenders before the divided pieces were moved aside to reveal the entrance into the southern nation.
-With another signal from the Water Tribe guards, the ship started again and made its way through before the frozen wall was reverted to its original solid state as soon as the ship passed.
+Those who had not visited the Southern Water Tribe recently stared in awe as the thick frozen wall was split in half by waterbenders before the divided pieces were moved aside to reveal the entrance into the southern nation.
+With another signal from the Water Tribe guards, the ship started again and made its way through before the frozen wall was pulled back to its original solid state as soon as the ship passed.

 Zuko barely noticed the other ships that aligned the dock as his eyes widened in astonishment and admiration as he took in the sight of the city before him.

-This sure is not the little village I remember, Zuko thought as his eyes darted in every direction.
+This sure isn't the same little village I remember, Zuko thought as his eyes darted in every direction.

 Instead of a few huts and igloos, there were actual structural buildings, stretching for miles in every direction.
-They were neatly placed beside each other in a symmetrical pattern, which Zuko remembered Katara had told him it had been Sokka's idea along with the canals and the defensive wall.
-The frozen walls and roofs of the white homes sparkled under the sun as well as the clean blue water that made up the canals.
+They were neatly placed beside each other in a symmetrical pattern, which Zuko remembered Katara had told him had been Sokka's idea, along with the canals and the defensive wall.
+The frozen walls and roofs of the white homes sparkled under the sun as well as the clean blue water that flowed through the canals.
 Zuko could see bridges that connected one street to the next.
 It was just the way Katara had described to him so many times before.

-The city was forgotten at the moment as the thought of Katara entered his head and took all his focus and attention.
-Zuko's heart began to pound in his chest in anticipation and he had to clench his hands in order to keep himself from jumping off the slow moving flagship and swim to shore so he could see Katara already.
-He wanted to see her badly, to take her in his arms, to kiss her until her lungs burned for air!
+The city was forgotten the moment Katara entered his head, as she took all his focus and attention.
+Zuko's heart began to pound in his chest in anticipation and he had to clench his hands in order to keep himself from jumping off the slow moving flagship and swim to shore so he could see her already.
+He wanted to see her so badly, to take her in his arms, to kiss her until her lungs burned for air!

-Okay, maybe he was getting a little ahead of himself, but that still did not stop him from wishing these things though!
+Okay, maybe he was getting a little ahead of himself with the kissing, but that still did not stop him from wishing these things could happen.